5 Common Childhood Sleep Myths: Debunked - Baby Chick

 If you asked any of the well-rested parents I’ve worked with, they would tell you that their relationship with their child is much better because they are no longer sleep-deprived.
 When everyone sleeps well, we have more patience, can be more present in our relationships, and have a happier disposition than when we are exhausted.

-5. Babies Are Not Designed to Sleep Through The Night
+5. Babies Are Not Designed to Sleep Through the Night

 Here again, trusting your child’s newborn physiology to dictate their sleep schedule, eating habits, behavior, or just about any other aspect of their upbringing is a recipe for disaster.

 Is your toddler designed to eat a pound of gummy bears in one sitting?
-Definitely not.
-Will they, if you don’t intervene?
+No. Will they, if you don’t intervene?
 100% yes.
 Our little ones need our expertise and authority to guide them through their early years (and for decades after that.
 I know I call my parents at least once a week with an issue I need support with!).
-Some babies are naturally gifted sleepers but don’t rely on the advice of those who tell you that babies should dictate their sleep schedules.
+Some babies are naturally gifted sleepers, but don’t rely on the advice of those who tell you that babies should dictate their sleep schedules.
 You’re in charge because you know best, even if it sometimes does not feel like it.

 Plenty more childhood sleep myths and misconceptions surround babies and their sleep habits.
 But these are some of the most common ones I hear and some of the most important ones to get the facts straight on.
 Sleep well!